top of page

 About

-I am a Scottish-French contemporary performance maker, mover and facilitator.
+I am a Glasgow-based Scottish-French performance maker, mover, facilitator and play worker.

 Experimenting with strength and flexibility, I work with movement that feels delicious, fleshy and indulgent.
-My physical practice is rooted in Ashtanga yoga and inspired by Bouffon practices and Butoh exercises.
+My physical practice is rooted in Ashtanga yoga and inspired by Bouffon practices and Butoh's use of mental imagery as movement scores.
 I often combine somatic movement practices with commercial dance iconography.

-In my movement-research project, Radical Touch, with Romi Sarfaty, we are currently working on performance duet It takes place in the Womb.
+As one half of Baby, with Romi Sarfaty, I am currently working on movement-research Radical Touch.
+This consists of a series of community workshops titled Touch Tales, and performance duet, It takes place in the Womb.
 Inspired by female friendship and the phenomenon of mothering, specifically the way touch is used as a form of care and of communication, It takes place in the Womb works with platonic touch as its core choreographic principle – transforming ideas of feminine care into a distinct movement style.
 In a world that promotes efficiency in relationships, we choose to find all the ways to hug instead.

 I graduated from Contemporary Performance Practice (CPP) at the Royal Conservatoire of Scotland in 2024.
 I was awarded the Drama in Education Prize as well as a Take Me Somewhere/Tramway graduate residency